hpcleuven/VscDocumentation/source/leuven/tier2_hardware/2025_hardware.rst

 =======================

 Toward the end of 2025 a new cluster will be added to the KU Leuven/UHasselt's Tier-2 infrastructure.
-Inline with wICE it features thin nodes, large memory nodes, interactive nodes and GPU nodes.
+In line with wICE it will feature thin nodes, large memory nodes, interactive nodes and GPU nodes.
 The cluster will be operational in Q1 2026.